5 Ways to Winterize Your Home This Year

-When water freezes in your plumbing system, it can cause blockages which prevent water from flowing freely throughout the areas in and around your home.
+The first area to look at when you winterize your home is your plumbing system.
+When water freezes in your plumbing system, it can cause blockages that prevent water from flowing freely throughout the areas in and around your home.
 This can lead to a buildup of water pressure that can cause pipes to burst or break and become severely damaged.
 In order to prevent busted pipes, add extra insulation to exposed pipes and let your faucets slowly drip to prevent standing water from freezing.

 READ MORE: How Do I Keep My Pipes From Freezing?

 Cleaning your gutters before winter weather sets in is important for many reasons, but it may not be obvious that clogged gutters can actually cause foundation problems.
 When rainwater collects in gutters, it is transported to specific areas of your yard that prevent pooling.
 When water collects, it can not only damage your yard and cause added stress from muddy paws and footprints – it can also seep into the foundation of your home and cause structural damage.
 Cleaning your gutters is important year-round, but it’s a good idea to clean them in October or November before freezing temperatures set in to prevent slipping and falling on ice.

 READ MORE: Energy Efficient Holiday Decor

 It’s easy to forget to ensure your water hoses are not filled with water during the winter months when you rarely utilize them.
 Don’t forget this important step if you want to do everything you can to protect your home from winter weather.
 Drain water hoses to ensure water does not freeze and expand and cause blockages which can lead to busted pipes.